bluegreen-labs/gee_subset/README.md

 # Google Earth Engine subset script & library

-This is a small python script to subset GEE gridded data products.
+This is a small python script to subset GEE gridded data products into a time series for a given location or list of locations.
 This script should make it easier to subset remote sensing time series for processing external to GEE.

 This in parts replaces for example the ORNL DAAC MODIS subsets or Daymet web services, but extends these to higher resolution date such as Landsat and Sentinel.
 More so, it should also work on all other gridded products using the same product / band syntax.

 ## Installation